How to Get Form Information in PHP

 </form>

-When the user fills out the form and clicks the submit button, the form data is sent for processing to a PHP file - welcome.php.
-The form data is sent with the HTTP POST method.
+When the user fills out the form and clicks the submit button, the form data is sent for processing to a PHP file, process.php.
+The form data can be sent with the POST or GET method.

 2. Sending with POST